 Discussion in 'Pistons and NBA' started by roscoe36, May 23, 2006.

-Please vote on an adequate replacement for
+Please vote on an adequate replacement for "Goin' to Work"

 I'm underimpressed with Flips Offensive Genius.
 We've been shooting a horrible %, have been settling for the outside shot, and have no chemistry when the subs come in (which is almost never, but that's a whole other topic).